Amish Puppy Mills

-Because dogs are considered livestock, they are treated the same way as any other livestock animal being raised on the property.
-Many Amish puppy mills are licensed by the USDA so they can sell puppies online through puppy broker website.
-They usually house them in barns or out houses called Sundowner buildings that are outfitted for large (hundreds) or small (twenty) scale dog breeding.
+Because dogs legally are considered livestock, they are treated the same way as any other livestock animal being raised on the property.
+Many Amish puppy mills are licensed by the USDA so they can sell puppies online through puppy broker websites.
+They usually house them in barns. pole barns or out buildings called Sundowner buildings.
+This housing is outfitted for large (hundreds) or small (twenty) scale dog breeding.
 They live in often overcrowded, stacked cages.
 The cages legally only have to be six inches larger than the dogs.
 The dogs spend their lives in these cages.
 Their only purpose is to produce puppies.
 They are force bred at every heat cycle.
-They receive little to no vet care as vet care costs money and takes away from profit.
+They receive little to no veterinarian care as vet care costs money and takes away from profit.
 They are denied the basic physical and mental care needed to be a normal dog.
 Many shut down emotionally and are living and breeding with painful conditions.
 This is why it is so important to see for yourself where your puppy was born.

 How do the Amish sell their puppies?

 What happens to the breeding dogs after they are ‘used up’?

-Once a breeding stock dog is no longer producing a profitable litter for the puppy mill, they are usually killed.
+Once a breeding stock dog is no longer producing a profitable litter for the puppy mill, it is usually killed.
 Some are taken to dog auctions and sold in “as is” condition to other puppy farmers hoping to get another litter out of them.
 Very few are rescued.
-Some retired breeding dogs are re marketed, sold online as rescue dogs via well-known online puppy broker websites such as Puppyfind.com, Lancasterpuppies.com, Greenfieldpuppies.com, Dogsnow.com NextDayPets.com and many others.
+Some retired breeding dogs are remarketed, sold online as rescue dogs via well-known online puppy broker websites such as Puppyfind.com, Lancasterpuppies.com, Greenfieldpuppies.com, Dogsnow.com, NextDayPets.com and many others.

 Click on the links below to view news stories about Amish puppy mills.